ozydingo/stores_in_mongo/README.md

 # stores_in_mongo
 Seamlessly attach a Mongo document field to and ActiveRecord object

+## What's new

+v1.3.1
+ - Fix bug where the `reload` method was not accepting arguments (e.g. `lock: true`).

+v1.3.0
+ - Allow non-Hash data structures in mongo field

 ## IMPORTANT UPDATE

 There is a bug in v1.0.0 with the directory structure of the gem.
-Please update to 1.2.0.
+Please update to 1.2.0 or higher.

 ## Usage